Iceberg REST Catalog

 S3 region that your storage bucket is located

 2. For this setup guide you must also have created a stream defined in DeltaStream named pageviews, which is backed by a topic in an Apache Kafka data store.
+More details on creating a stream in DeltaStream.

 To set up Iceberg REST